jesusarell/UpdateChecker/README.md

  <h3> Objetive: </h3>
-Check if the Spanish Fucking Ministry of universities has already published the damn FPU scholarship resolution whiout lossing my time checking my fuckin mail.
-If a change in the grant webpage is detected a tkinter popup will come up.
-Just launch it at background and relax thinking about your future crying in quiet mode.
+Check if the Spanish fucking Ministry of universities has already published the damn FPU scholarship resolution without losing my time checking my fucking mail.
+If a change in the grant webpage is detected, a Tkinter pop-up will come up.
+Just launch it at the background and relax thinking about your future, crying in quiet mode.